maxdotdotg/headfirst_go/ch07/notes.md

     // variable myMap is a map that uses strings for keys
     // and float64s for values

-    // also, we gotta use make
-    var ranks map[string] int
+    // MUST use _make_, otherwise it's a nil map var ranks map[string] int
     ranks = make(map[string] int)